Michigan Hourly Paycheck Calculator

 Estimate Michigan hourly paycheck after taxes and deductions.
 Enter rate, hours, overtime, benefits.
 Examples auto-calculate and smoothly scroll results instantly.

 Typical Michigan paychecks include federal income tax, Social Security, Medicare, Michigan state income tax, and—depending on worksite/residency—city income tax in certain municipalities.
-Employers also fund Michigan unemployment insurance (SUTA), FUTA, workers’ compensation, and must maintain required notices and records.
+Employers also fund Michigan unemployment insurance (SUTA), FUTA, workers’ compensation, and maintain required notices and records.
 Pretax benefits—401(k)/403(b)/457(b), HSA, FSA, commuter, and eligible insurance premiums—can reduce taxable wages when plan-eligible.

-- Employee (federal): Income tax (IRS W-4), Social Security, Medicare, and Additional Medicare for high earners.
+- Employee (federal): Income tax (IRS W-4), Social Security, Medicare, Additional Medicare for high earners.

 - Employee (state/local): Michigan state withholding (MI-W4 elections) and possible city income tax (resident/nonresident rates vary by city).